For KeyCorp [KEY], Analyst sees a rise to $11. What next?

-KeyCorp [NYSE: KEY] traded at a high on 06/02/23, posting a 6.86 gain after which it closed the day’ session at $10.28.
-The company report on June 2, 2023 at 2:15 PM that KeyBank Offers Financial Wellness Workshops During Juneteenth in Buffalo.
+KeyCorp [NYSE: KEY] plunged by -$0.3 during the normal trading session on Friday and reaching a high of $11.01 during the day while it closed the day at $10.68.
+The company report on June 9, 2023 at 9:15 AM that KeyBank To Sponsor Black Economic Success Trust (B.E.S.T.).

+KeyBank announced a sponsorship of the Black Economic Success Trust (B.E.S.T.) in downtown Denver on June 9-10.
+The event provides the opportunity for entrepreneurs, business leaders and other professionals to access resources focused on helping them grow their careers and businesses.
+The two-day event includes sessions, such as the State of Black Business in Colorado, and Diversity is Not Enough: How Inclusion and Equity Drive Lasting Change.

 Sponsored